Washington Federal Criminal Defense

 Yes, with a nationwide presence, we routinely meet with current and prospective clients over the phone.
 You can contact us to request your free initial consultation 24/7, and we will make arrangements for you to speak with a member of our federal defense team as soon as possible.

-Q: Will your attorneys travel to Seattle, Washington, if necessary for my representation?
+Q: Will your attorneys travel to Washington if necessary for my representation?

 Yes, absolutely.
-Whether we need to meet with you in person, review records at your offices, or represent you in federal court, as Washington Federal Criminal Defense attroneys, we can travel to Seattle, Washington, as necessary throughout the duration of your case.
+Whether we need to meet with you in person, review records at your offices, or represent you in federal court, as Washington Federal Criminal Defense attroneys, we can travel to Washington as necessary throughout the duration of your case.

 Why Clients Nationwide Trust Oberheiden, P.C.